-You should put this practice to work, but be careful ‘cause you can overdue it.
+You should put this practice to work but be careful ‘cause you can overdo it.

 Building a list is one thing, how you build a relationship with that list is KEY, and there is an art and a science to it.